Asymmetry Analysis of Bilateral Shapes: Describing asymmetry

 \subsection{Elementary features}

-Suppose the size-and-shape dataset has been basis registered about a midplane $\mathcal{P}$ that passes through the origin and is normal to the first coordinate axis.
+Suppose the size-and-shape dataset has been basis registered about a midplane $\mathcal{P}$ that passes through the origin and is normal to the first coordinate axis and the $M-1$ axes of $\mathcal{P}$ are all determined.
 Then it is possible to define various elementary features to describe the asymmetry of each data object.
 Paired and solo landmarks are treated separately.
+We begin with an idealized bilaterally symmetric object $X^S$.
+Each of the $K$ landmarks of $X^S$ will be either to the left of $\mathcal{P}$, to the right of $\mathcal{P}$, or on $\mathcal{P}$.
+The counts of landmarks in these subsets are respectively $K_L$, $K_R$, and $K_S$ where $K_L = K_R = K_P$ .

-Let $K_L$ and $K_R$ denote the total number of landmarks on the left or right of $\mathcal{P}$.
-We have $K_L=K_R=K_P$.
-Let $k_L$ and $k_R$ denote the left and right indices for a typical landmark pair for a bilateral object $X$ and consider the $M$ \emph{coordinatewise signed elementary features} for the landmark pairs,
+For any $K \times M$ observation $X$ modeled on $X^S$, landmarks, identified by their indices, follow the prescription of $X^S$.
+Let $k_L$ and $k_R$ denote the left and right indices for a typical landmark pair from a bilateral object $X$ and consider the $M$ \emph{coordinatewise signed elementary features} for the landmark pairs,

-That is, there is one feature for each coordinate and each landmark pair.
-So there are in total $MK_P$ coordinatewise features for all paired landmarks.
-For this specific $\mathcal{P}$, the first coordinates for the two landmarks in one pair have opposite signs, while other coordinates have the same sign.
-Further, for a symmetric object, the quantities in equations (\ref{eq:pair1}) and (\ref{eq:pair2}) should all be 0.
-Thus, taking the sum of the first coordinates and differences for other coordinates allow us to quantify the departure from symmetry.
+That is, there is one feature for each coordinate of each landmark pair, so there are in total $MK_P$ coordinatewise features.
+The first coordinates for the two landmarks in one pair have opposite signs, while other coordinates have the same sign with respect to $\mathcal{P}$.
+Note that this pattern is true for both axis and basis registrations.
+For $X^S$, the quantities in equations (\ref{eq:pair1}) and (\ref{eq:pair2}) should all be 0.
+Thus, the quantities given in (\ref{eq:pair1}) and (\ref{eq:pair2}) quantify the departure from symmetry.
 Similarly, if $k_S$ is a typical solo landmark, consider the single elementary feature

 There are in total $K_S$ elementary features for solos.
-Under bilateral symmetry with $\mathcal{P}$ chosen as above, the first coordinate of a solo landmark will be 0, with no restriction on other coordinates.
+For $X^S$, the first coordinate of a solo landmark will be 0, with no restriction on other coordinates.
 Hence, a single feature as in (\ref{eq:solo}) is adequate to describe the asymmetry of a solo landmark.

 The coordinatewise elementary features can be collected into a \emph{signed elementary feature vector} $\bm d = (d_j)$, say, of length $J_{\text{basis}} = MK_P + K_S$.
 The elements of $\bm d$ will either be listed sequentially with a subscript index, i.e., $d_j, \ j=1, \ldots, J_{\text{basis}}$, or using parentheses within square brackets, as in (\ref{eq:pair1})-(\ref{eq:solo}).
+Note that the vector $\bm d$ is a function of matrix $X$ and $\mathcal{P}$.